cloudevents/spec/http-transport-binding.md

 ### 1.3.
 Content Modes

-This specification defines two content modes for transferring events:
+This specification defines three content modes for transferring events:
-*structured* and *binary*.
-Every compliant implementation SHOULD support both modes.
+*structured*, *binary* and *JSON Batch*.
+Every compliant implementation SHOULD support the *structured* and *binary* modes.

+In the *binary* content mode, the value of the event `data` attribute is placed into the HTTP request or response body as-is, with the `contenttype` attribute value declaring its media type; all other event attributes are mapped to HTTP headers.

 In the *structured* content mode, event metadata attributes and event data are placed into the HTTP request or response body using an [event format](#14-event-formats).

-In the *binary* content mode, the value of the event `data` attribute is placed into the HTTP request or response body as-is, with the `contenttype` attribute value declaring its media type; all other event attributes are mapped to HTTP headers.
+In the *JSON Batch* content mode several events are batched into a single HTTP request or response body.
+The payload is built on top of the [JSON event format][JSON-format].

 ### 1.4.
 Event Formats